rnfinnegan/simpleseg/README.md

 # SimpleSeg

 An open-source, Python-based atlas-based segmentation framework.
-If you use this code in a publication please cite [this paper](https://doi.org/10.1088/1361-6560/ab0ea6):
+If you use this code in a publication please cite:

 > Finnegan, R., Dowling, J., Koh, E.-S., Tang, S., Otton, J., Delaney, G., Batumalai, V., Luo, C., Atluri, P., Satchithanandha, A., Thwaites, D., Holloway, L. (2019).
 Feasibility of multi-atlas cardiac segmentation from thoracic planning CT in a probabilistic framework.
-Physics in Medicine & Biology, 64(8), 085006. https://doi.org/10.1088/1361-6560/ab0ea6
+Phys.
+Med.
+Biol.
+64(8) 085006. https://doi.org/10.1088/1361-6560/ab0ea6

+If you also use the code for iterative atlas selection, please cite:

+> Finnegan, R., Lorenzen, E., Dowling, J., Holloway, L., Thwaites, D., Brink, C. (2020).
+Localised delineation uncertainty for iterative atlas selection in automatic cardiac segmentation.
+Phys.
+Med.
+Biol.
+65(3) 035011. https://doi.org/10.1088/1361-6560/ab652a

+There are tools available for the following:
+- Muli-atlas based segmentation
+- Atlas-based cardiac vessel splining
+- Probability threshold optimisation

 ## Design Aims